 Snapshot isolation must be enabled by setting the ALLOW_SNAPSHOT_ISOLATION ON database option before it is used in transactions.
-This activates the mechanism for storing row versions in the temporary database (tempdb).
+This activates the

 READ COMMITTED is the default isolation level for SQL Server.
 It prevents dirty reads by specifying that statements cannot read data values that have been modified but not yet committed by other transactions.
 Other transactions can still modify, insert, or delete data between executions of individual statements within the current transaction, resulting in non-repeatable reads, or "phantom" data.